| This tutorial includes many theorems that involve vector spaces and other topics that

 of all vectors in W which are images of the vectors

-range(T) = {w in W: w = T(v for some v in W)
+in V under T. This can be shown in the following: range(T) = {w in W: w = T(v for some v in W) Theorem 13: The Rank-Nullity Theorem

 Consider the linear transformation T from V to W where V and W

-nullity(T) = dim(ker(T)) and rank(T) = dim(range(T)) Then:
+are finite dimentional then: nullity(T) = dim(ker(T)) and rank(T) = dim(range(T)) Then:

 rank(T) + nullity(T) = dim(V)